A blue-ribbon red cabbage salad.

 - Feel free to add extra ingredients.
 Make this red cabbage slaw your own.
 I love the idea of thin-sliced apple, raisins, or other sweet element here.
 Pumpkin seeds would add texture and a bit of crunch and protein.
 Scallions add a pop of additional color.

-If you like this red cabbage slaw, check out these recipes:
+If you like this easy red cabbage slaw recipe, check out these recipes:

 - Baby Kale Salad With Buttermilk Dressing